Brittney Griner arrives in the US after being released from Russian custody in a prisoner exchange - KVIA

 By Travis Caldwell, Tina Burnside, Rosalina Nieves and Rosa Flores, CNN

-Brittney Griner, the American basketball star detained by Russian authorities in February, has safely returned to the US after being released from custody in a prisoner exchange, according to a CNN crew on the ground.
+Brittney Griner, the American basketball star detained by Russian authorities in February, has safely returned to the United States after being released from custody in a prisoner exchange.

+US officials who met Griner on the ground Friday morning said she was “in good spirits and incredibly gracious,” one told CNN.
 A person who appeared to be Griner stepped off the plane shortly after 5:30 a.m.
-ET Friday at Kelly Field in San Antonio, the crew said.
+ET Friday at Kelly Field in San Antonio.

 “So happy to have Brittney back on US soil.
 Welcome home BG!” tweeted Roger Carstens, a State Department official traveling with Griner, Friday morning.